 Off the factory floor

-I removed the tub, which I’d estimate to be about 60 – 80kg, and replaced it with a second hand bull motor body canopy, which weighs about 200kg, including the 50L water tank (empty), 120W solar panel, some basic shelving, a ridiculously big (2500W) inverter and a few other bits and pieces
+I removed the tub, which I’d estimate to be about 60 – 80kg, and replaced it with a second hand bull motor bodies canopy, which weighs about 200kg, including the 50L under tray water tank (empty), 120W solar panel, some basic shelving, a ridiculously big (2500W) inverter and a few other bits and pieces.

 What other weight was added

-Normally, there are 2 adults, and our little boy in the car.
-That’s 150kg for the adults, and 15kg for Oliver, but also another 15kg for his car seat.
+Normally, there are 2 adults, and our 2 little boys in the car.
+That’s 150kg for the adults, and 25kg for the kids, but also another 25kg for their car seats.

 Water tank and solar panel